 ☆ New Star Stuff Episode: Inspiring STEM in Future Generations airing 06/07

-In this episode of Star Stuff, Cody Half-Moon and Hailey Osborn sit down with speaker, writer, consultant, and teacher Alaina G. Levine to discuss how she inspires STEM in future generations, including career planning for those interested in Astronomy/Planetary Sciences, how to develop a career in these fields, and her experience in motivating future generations to pursue STEM fields.
+In this episode of Star Stuff, the crew sits down with speaker, writer, consultant, and teacher Alaina G. Levine to discuss how she inspires STEM in future generations, including career planning for those interested in Astronomy/Planetary Sciences, how to develop a career in these fields, and her experience in motivating future generations to pursue STEM fields.

 You can listen to Star Stuff wherever you get your podcasts, including Spotify, Apple Podcasts, Stitcher, and more!